LibreTexts/jupyterhub-deploy-teaching/README.rst

 Option 1: Automatic configuration and deployment
 ------------------------------------------------
-After cloning the repository, you may run `bash test_setup.sh` to configure and deploy Jupyterhub.
+After cloning the repository, you may run `bash setup.sh` to configure and deploy Jupyterhub.
 The script achieves all of the steps outlined in **Manual configuration and deployment**.

 While running, the script will ask you to enter your password twice.